ooni/probe-cli/internal/cmd/gardener/ARCHITECTURE.md

 When a command has finished running, it produces a summary CSV file containing data useful to help test lists curator to take further decisions regarding the changes to apply to the test lists.
+A command that generates a report is usually named `<FOO>report`.

+We also include commands that act upon generated reports by automatically removing URL by applying _obvious_ rules.
+A researcher may still want to remove additional URLs after that.
+A command that applies such rules is usually named `<FOO>fix`.